EnviDat/containers/README.md

 4. Save the image as a .tar: `docker save code-container-image | gzip > code-container-image.tar.gz`.
 5. Upload as a dataset to your EnviDat entry.

-### Finding the absolute path to your script
+### Using absolute paths

-- Running a script requires the absolute path to be specified (from the filesystem root).
+- Running a script as described requires the relative path.
+- It's possible to use absolute paths if `-v $PWD:/data` is changed to `-v $PWD:$PWD`.
+- Then the paths like `/home/username/path/to/script.py` can be used.
+- Note that you must handle directory permissions in this case (they are not handled for you).
-- To find the current working directory in Linux, run: `echo $PWD`.
+- To find the absolute current working directory in Linux, run: `echo $PWD`.